 Conventional Raft Slab

-A ‘Conventional’ Raft Slab is a concrete base with thickened beams laid directly on the base.
+A ‘Conventional’ Raft Slab is a concrete base laid directly on a compacted base.

-This photo shows the base covered in poly and with reinforcement in position ready for placing of concrete.
+This photo shows the base covered in poly , reinforcement placed and edge forms in position ready for placing of concrete.

 Advantages

-• Better thermal mass, and incorporates thermal mass of ground so better suited to passive solar design.
+- Higher thermal mass, as it incorporates the thermal mass of ground so better suited to passive solar design.

 Disadvantages